 Hal’s hands are very strong; she can feel the bones grate in her wrists.
 He breathes out, fast, hard, and then slowly he relaxes his grip, until his fingertips are stroking her arms.

 Someone interrupts the embrace with a question, and they’re off and running again.
-It’s a long while before Grace has a moment to even think.
+It’s a long while before she has a moment to even think.
 It’s all reaction.
-Someone without her training would be overwhelmed, and she’s grateful to Sir for that, at least.
+Someone without her training would be overwhelmed, and she’s grateful to Master for that, at least.

 They catch a breather tucked into a corner of the living room.
-“So, ’bout this Sir guy,” Hal asks.
+“So, ’bout dis Master guy,” Hal asks.
 “What exactly was he to you?”

 “You liked that?”
 Hal interjects, incredulously. “‘Course, you said he was some big-shot executive with a buttload of money.
 Bet he bought you a lot of pretty stuff like that garter belt.”
 He snorts.
 “Not like being owned by a horse or a dog…”